 Could Your View of Sex Use some Help?

-During the month of August, we’ll be addressing sex and sexuality in the Fully Alive Group – our encouraging and confidential online community.
+We regularly address tough topics such as sex and sexuality in the Fully Alive Group – our encouraging and confidential online community.

 Teaching, guest experts (both men and women), Q&A – all that and more.
 Why don’t you join us?